-The jury for the 2011-2013 edition of the Prize included Iwona Blazwick (Chair), artist Lisa Milroy, gallerist Amanda Wilkinson, art collector Muriel Salem and critic Gilda Williams.
+The jury for the 2011-2013 edition of the Prize included Iwona Blazwick (former Whitechapel Gallery Director, Chair), artist Lisa Milroy, gallerist Amanda Wilkinson, art collector Muriel Salem and critic Gilda Williams.
 The distinguished shortlist included Spartacus Chetwynd, Christina Mackie, Avis Newman and Emily Wardill.

 Born in 1978 in Croix-Lille, France, Laure Prouvost lives and works in London.
 Since graduating from Central Saint Martins in 2002, her work has been exhibited extensively across the UK and internationally.
 Since winning the Prize, Prouvost went on to win the Turner Prize in 2013.